-Are you a parent or caregiver who needs help taming the terrible twos?
+Are you a parent or caregiver who needs help with your toddler?
 Want to reduce some of that parenting or childcare provider stress and decrease behavior problems in children you care for?
 Looking to enhance your parenting skills or learn helpful information about early childhood development?

 Join Michigan State University (MSU) Extension’s free Building Early Emotional Skills (BEES) workshops to develop the skills needed to support the social and emotional development of young children.
-This eight-week class will take place for 90 minutes each week.
-Participants will receive educational enhancements that will help them apply what they learned in class to real-life situations at home with their children.
+These series classes are offered in a variety of formats including: face-to-face, web-based, and webinar-based.
+Participants will receive information that will help them apply what they learned in class to real-life situations at home with their children.

 The BEES program is available for two audiences: parents and early childhood professionals.
 Participants should be the caregiver for a child between the ages of birth and three years.
 For more information: